2026 Guide for a Bowen Island Day Trip

 All day hikes

-If you’re unsure of the route and we’re open, pop into our shop and ask for directions; we’ll be happy to show you the way.
-The other great resource for not getting lost on Bowen Island is Tourism Bowen Island.
+Other Hikes: If you’re unsure of the route you want to take, pop into our shop and ask for directions; we’ll be happy to show you the way.
 They have some great maps, and friendly people.
 Only a short walk from the cove too right next to the bus stop you’ll be waiting at anyways.

 Shorter hikes on Bowen